It takes me forever to use up a roll of paper towels, it seems.

 - Trashed T-shirts: But only the ones too holey even to wear while gardening or painting.

-- Shirts or blouses: Long-sleeved cotton or flannel shirts worn out at the elbows, or whose cuffs are irreparably frayed, can be cut up.
+- Tattered shirts or blouses: Long-sleeved cotton or flannel shirts worn out at the elbows, or whose cuffs are irreparably frayed, can be cut up.
 Save their buttons for future repair jobs, though.

 - Worn-out bath towels: Their job is to be absorbent, so these are great for cleaning or for draining freshly washed grapes.